Edward E. Willey Bridge

 Edward E. Willey Bridge is a highway bridge which crosses the upper James River (above the fall line at Richmond) in the western portion of Henrico County, Virginia.
 It carries Chippenham Parkway (State Route 150) between Parham Road in Henrico and the southwestern portion of the independent city of Richmond.
-It was named in honor of Edward E. Willey who was a Pharmacist and State Senator in the Virginia General Assembly from 1952 to 1983.
-He died in 1986.
+It was named in honor of Edward E. Willey who was a pharmacist and state senator in the Virginia General Assembly from 1952 until his death in 1986.